MAP Research Programme | Hillary Elizabeth Segeren | Ontario, Canada

 I work from the interaction record - no model access required

-The MAP audit methodology operates entirely from the conversation transcript.
+The MAP audit methodology operates from the conversation transcript.
 I don't need your weights, your training data, or your internal architecture.
-That means the findings are independently verifiable by any third party — which is exactly what makes them credible to external stakeholders.
+That means findings can be checked against the same preserved record - which is exactly what makes them useful to external stakeholders.

 EdTech Platforms